 - Break the egg into a small bowl andbeat well.
 Add the butter milk to the egg mixture and stir.

-- Make a well in the middle of the dry mix and slowly pour the liquids .
+- Make a well in the middle of the dry mix and slowly pour the buttermilk.
 Use a spatula or wooden spoon to gently stir to combine the wet and dry ingredients with as few strokes as possible.
 Add the water as needed until almost all the flour is moist and the dough comes together in a big lump.
-Flour the work surface and turn the shaggy dough out on it Flatten the dough using your hands to a circular disc of about 11/2" thickness.
+Add the dried fruit and mix with spatula.

 - Transfer to a cookie sheet lined with parchment paper.
 Mark an X on the top with a sharp knife.
 Transfer to the oven, reduce the temperature to 400°F (200°C)and bake for 30 to 40 minutes or till done .When done the tops will be lightly brown and the bottom will sound hollow when tapped Cool on the rack for few minutes.

-- Serve warm or cold..
+- Serve warm or cold.

 - Use unbleached flour